 - Cardiac stress test: An ECG during a cycling or walking test can demonstrate if problems occur during effort.

 - Angiogram: imaging technique in which a contrast agent is injected into the blood vessels, followed by an X-ray recording.
 This can demonstrate the constrictions.

-- Other imaging techniques, such as CT and MRI scans.
+- Other imaging techniques, such as

 There is no treatment that can cure atherosclerosis.
 Combating the disease is mainly the prevention of risk factors for atherosclerosis.
 The treatment may be medication, for example anticoagulants for the prevention of blood clots.
 Complications of atherosclerosis, such as a heart attack or cerebral infarction, should be treated with urgency.
 This treatment may be surgically, for example the placement of a stent (a small tube that keeps the blood vessel open) after a heart attack.